Mahi0606/Bitespeed/README.md

   Database: MySQL
   ORM: Prisma

 Endpoints:
     1. "api/identify" [POST]
         This endpoint receives an email and/or phone number, consolidates the contact information, and returns a unified contact response.

             Request Body (json)
             {
                 "email": "string (optional)",
                 "phoneNumber": "string (optional)"
             }

             At least one of email or phoneNumber is required.

+    2. "api/allContacts" [GET]
+        This endpoint returns all contacts in the database.

 Project Structure: